VSZM/ELTE_Adatbanyaszat_es_Gepi_tanulas/lecture_notes/practice_5.md

 *Note: Observe that the "elbow" is bent at 2*.

-Another metric is Silhouette score.
+Another metric is **Silhouette score**.
 Let's see the score for the DBScan run on the non-convex dataset>

 ```python
 from sklearn.metrics import silhouette_score